Module mz_join_core

 mz_join_core exists to solve a responsiveness problem with the DD implementation.
 DD’s join is only able to yield between keys.
 When computing a large cross-join or a highly skewed join, this can result in loss of interactivity when the join operator refuses to yield control for multiple seconds or longer, which in turn causes degraded user experience.

-mz_join_core currently fixes the yielding issue by omitting the merge-join matching strategy implemented in DD’s join implementation.
-This leaves only the nested loop strategy for which it is easy to implement yielding within keys.
+mz_join_core currently fixes the yielding issue by omitting the linear scan through times implemented in DD’s join implementation.
+This leaves only the quadratic strategy for which it is easy to implement yielding within keys.

-While mz_join_core retains responsiveness in the face of cross-joins it is also, due to its sole reliance on nested-loop matching, significantly slower than DD’s join for workloads that have a large amount of edits at different times.
-We consider these niche workloads for Materialize today, due to the way source ingestion works, but that might change in the future.
+While mz_join_core retains responsiveness in the face of cross-joins it is also significantly slower than DD’s join for workloads that have a large amount of edits at different times. mz_join_core_v2 resolves this by adding support for the DD join’s linear scan through times.

 Deferred join computation.